HarshavardhanaNaganagoudar/MeetRecap_AI_Agent/README.md

 ## 🛠 How It Works (in 4 Simple Steps)

 1. **Upload** your `.wav` meeting recording.
-2. **Click Summarize** – the AI listens using Whisper and generates a transcript.
+2. **Click Summarize** – the AI listens using Faster-Whisper and generates a transcript.
 3. The transcript is **analyzed and summarized** by a language model (like Mistral).
 4. You get a clean summary with **attendees**, **key points**, **action items**, and **decisions**.